 Intensive Family Program

-As part of our commitment to helping the families of individuals struggling with addiction, we offer a three-day Intensive Family Program that takes place on weekends.
-The Friday sessions are limited to the family, while clients join them for sessions on Saturday and Sunday.
+We offer a two-day Intensive Family Program that takes place on weekends.
+Program is Saturday and Sunday.
 Families attend the program near the end of the client’s treatment, so they will have already made significant progress toward recovery.

 The weekend program has two goals.
 The first is to provide education to family members about the disease model of addiction and how it can help them come to understand their loved one’s condition.
 The second is to give family members a time to express themselves and begin to heal their own pain, while also engaging in self-examination.
 The sessions also facilitate the process of clients and their families moving forward through renewed relationships and understanding.